Following

 "Sebastian."
 Vesna recants with a look of approval.
 "A noble name of reverence, venerability."

 Sebastian, I repeat in my head.
-What is that name?
+What is that name? ...
+What even is a name?
 What do these words mean?
 Their intention feels as though they were giving me something, but I can't understand it.
 Was it more food?
 I am content with what I was given.

 "He seems to have a good temperament for the name.
 I pray that holds true later in life."
 Cassius jokes.
 "Now...for that one. ..."
 He says as he rises up from his bench, with me still in his arms. to walk over to Vesna's bench to sit down beside her. "...Niall."
 He notes aloud.

 "Niall?"
 Vesna asks.
 "Thats not a human name, at least not one I am familiar with."
-She observes aloud cradling the child, possibly name Niall?
+She observes aloud cradling the child, possibly named Niall?

 "It's Elvish."
 Cassius said with a smile.
 "The name in of itself is derived from 'Gift of the Gods.'
 Someone who will come unto the world with many blessings to give."